AoMedium/memory-album/MemoryAlbumServer/README.md

 ### To do

 - Create DTO for endpoints (for example: passing person id instead of person, then identify and create person entity in action)
+  - Separate DTOs to request and response models
 - Encryption and decryption for media content

 ### Setup database